 Emotion Regulation in Families (Pilot Wave 2) Study

 This project is interested in learning more about how mothers’ own mental health, difficult life experiences, trauma, and parenting styles influence the development of preschoolers’ ability to regulate their own emotions and stressful experiences.
 In order to understand how a mother’s own mental health experiences influence their children, we are recruiting families from a range of backgrounds.
 In our study, some mothers will have experienced very few mental health symptoms and difficult life experiences, while other mothers will have experienced very serious mental health issues and significant difficult life experiences.
-This is a longitudinal project, so the families are currently coming in for their follow-up assessment 2 years after their original participation
+This was a longitudinal project, so the families came in for their follow-up assessment 2 years after their original participation.